 Your leg will be wrapped with gauze and ace wraps for 3 days post-procedure.
 On the third day you will remove the wraps.
 Plan to relax and elevate your affected leg intermittently with periods of walking for the 3 days after your procedure.

-Please consider and follow these pre-procedural instructions prior to your procedure at the Vein Center at Iowa Heart.
+Please consider and follow these pre-procedural instructions prior to your procedure at MercyOne Iowa Heart Vein Center.

 Ambulatory Phlebectomy is performed in our office under local anesthesia.
 You will receive medication to help you relax, so please make arrangements for a responsible adult driver to drive you home.